 * lidia.verano@uca.es

 Three-dimensional printing is a type of additive manufacturing of great interest in biomedical engineering.
 The production in situ of customized structures, tissues, implants, or other devices represents a great advance in this field.
 In addition, the use of polymers functionalized with bioactive substances that improve treatment represents even greater progress.
-One of these substances could be olive leaf extract (OLE), which has a wide variety of antioxidant compounds of interest for the treatment of heart, neurodegenerative or oncological diseases.
+One of these substances could be olive leaf extract (OLE), which has a wide variety of antioxidant compounds of interest for the treatment of heart, neurodegenerative, or oncological diseases.

 This work analyzes the use of supercritical impregnation of polylactic acid (PLA) filaments with an OLE for later use in a 3D printer.
-The effect of printing temperature (200, 210 and 220 ºC) and printing speed (40, 50 and 60 mm/s) was studied, using the antioxidant activity of the generated devices as a response variable.
-The results showed that both parameters were statistically significant, being the best temperature and printing speed conditions 210 ºC and 60 mm/s, respectively.
+The effect of printing temperature (200, 210, and 220 ºC) and printing speed (40, 50, and 60 mm/s) was studied, using the antioxidant activity of the generated devices as a response variable.
+The results showed that both parameters were statistically significant and negative, an increase in these factors led to a decrease in antioxidant activity.

 Introduction

 Three-dimensional (3D) printing is an additive manufacturing technique used to manufacture a wide range of structures with complex geometries.
 Since its invention in the 1980s, different 3D printing methods have been developed to meet the demand for specific high-resolution products (Ngo et al., 2018).
-Among them, fused deposition modelling (FDM) uses thermoplastic polymeric filaments that are heated as they pass through a die and are deposited by extrusion layer by layer on a platform.
+Among them, fused deposition modeling (FDM) uses thermoplastic polymeric filaments that are heated as they pass through a die and are deposited by extrusion layer by layer on a platform.
 FDM is one of the most widely used additive manufacturing processes today with the commonly used polymers polylactic acid (PLA) and acrylonitrile butadiene styrene (ABS).
-The main advantage in the use of PLA over ABS, from a biomedical point of view, lies in its biodegradability and biocompatibility, it is non-petrochemical origin, it is non-toxic, and it needs low operating temperature (which reduces manufacturing costs.
+The main advantage of the use of PLA over ABS, from a biomedical point of view, lies in its biodegradability and biocompatibility, it is non-petrochemical origin, it is non-toxic, and it needs low operating temperature (which reduces manufacturing costs).
 That is why FDM with the use of PLA as a polymer filament is the main technology used in biomedical engineering.
 The biomedical sector accounts for 11% of the additive manufacturing market share (Rajan et al., 2022).

 Some examples of the application of FDM in biomedicine are the generation of biomedical implants with different purposes such as tissue regeneration (Liu et al., 2016; Szojka et al., 2017) or the manufacture of devices for the administration and release of drugs (Khosraviboroujeni et al., 2022; Cui et al., 2022).
-In general, for these applications there are numerous studies regarding the functionalization of the final devices but pre-functionalization of printing filaments is becoming a focus of investigation (Viidik et al, 2021).
+In general, for these applications, there are numerous studies regarding the functionalization of the final devices but the pre-functionalization of printing filaments is becoming a focus of investigation (Viidik et al, 2021).